 - It’s important that any potential employers looking at your profile see something there that resonates with your interest in their role.
 While your professional headline is usually your current job title and organisation, you can edit this to suggest greater relevance to the job you are hoping to move into: use keywords rather than a job title.

-- Use the summary section to give a brief explanation of those elements of your experience that are most relevant and highlight the area you are hoping to move into.
+- Use the summary section to give a brief explanation of those elements of your experience that are most relevant, highlight the area you are hoping to move into, and what you enjoy doing most.
 Stress key transferable skills you know are sought in your future career area.